 To achieve profitability we need not only the support of the Board but all shareholders.
-We extend an invitation to all our shareholders to make us their bank of choice and we are confident that once you do, you will be able to assist with growing our customer base by spreading the word of what a great bank we are and of excellent customer service provided.
+We extend an invitation once again to all our shareholders to make us their bank of choice and we are confident that once you do, you will be able to assist with growing our customer base by spreading the word of what a great Community Bank® branch we are and of the excellent customer service provided.
 We provide full banking services for both business and personal requirements with the added benefit of personal service and direct branch contact.
+We can do what every other bank can do by way of products, and we do it with great customer service.